NOTE: Please review each individual program whether in-person or virtual. June 2nd, 2021 PROGRAM info below!

-Sammamish Valley Grange community programs are the first Wednesday of the month beginning at 7 p.m.
+Sammamish Valley Grange community programs are the first Wednesday of the month beginning at 7 p.m (with a few exceptions).
 Members and guests come together to share local, regional, State and National Grange information and to discuss and review current issues of importance to the local organization.
 Programs are FREE, open to the public and all ages welcome!